-There were other zero-knowledge projects present, and while they may not be as far along as Findora is, their presence signals a general interest in ZK technology and privacy for NFTs.
-It’s increasingly recognized that privacy is a necessary feature of any financial or blockchain system, and there was a lot of interest in Findora events.
+There were other zero-knowledge projects present, and while they may not be as far along as Findora is, their presence signals a general interest in ZK technology and confidentiality for NFTs.

 Despite short notice, our ZK-Bistro event was a huge success.
 We were able to meet many exciting teams looking to integrate ZK technology into their projects and who were interested in the Findora Foundation grant program.
 We’re excited for the partnerships that will come out of it.

 “Wen Regulatory Clarity?”